Sometimes horses need a little extra support or protection

-“The variety can be overwhelming, and that’s why it is important that your farrier be experienced with pads,” says Burns.
+“The variety can be overwhelming, and that’s why it’s important that your farrier be experienced with pads,” says Burns.
 “Working with pads is a modification farriers need to learn very early on in their careers.
-To get certified, the AFA even requires that farriers actually demonstrate their knowledge of pads.”
+To get certified, the AFA even requires that farriers demonstrate their knowledge of pads.”

 Among the types are full wedge pads, bar wedge pads, frog support pads, flat pads, pour-in pads, rim pads, and full-support pads.
 Pads also come in different materials, typically leather or plastic, but they are available in rubber or metal, as well.

 “Wedge pads, for example, can be used to artificially raise the hoof angle when conformation or injury needs assistance, says Kraus.

 DuBois agrees, noting that wedge pads are helpful in certain cases when the hoof angle is low relative to the pastern angle.
 The farrier and owner usually make the decision to employ a wedge pad in consultation with a veterinarian, he notes.